 |Could bring fresh ideas and motivation||May be complacent and less motivated because you chose to rehire them|

-When your small business has a new opening to fill, your mind may immediately go to a former employee you believe is the ideal candidate.
+When your small business has a new opening to fill, instead of finding a new employee, you may want to look at a former employee as the ideal candidate.
 Not only do they have the knowledge and skills from their prior experience at your company, but hopefully they’ve gained some new knowledge in the interim that will result in fresh ideas and added value.

 Here are some other advantages of rehiring a former employee.